alvinkli/Deep-Feature-Consistent-VAE/README.md

 # KaggleFashionCVAE
-This documents how I used a convolutional variational autoencoder network to explore the latent space of the Kaggle Fashion Dataset.
+Hey everyone!
+My name is Alvin Li.
+I am an MIT undergraduate student studying computer science and working as a deep learning researcher in the MIT Computer Science and Artificial Intelligence Lab (CSAIL).
+This repository documents how I built, trained, and tested a convolutional variational autoencoder network on the Kaggle Fashion Dataset.
+I used the model to explore the latent space of over 40,000 RGB fashion images!
+Take a look at the Jupyter Notebook to see the results!